Hitakashi/Hitbox-API/auth/media.md

 ### Example Response

 This doesn't seem fully implemented, They are probably going to add subscriber only VODs or Streams.
+Could also be used for password protected streams.

 ```json
 access_granted